-If you need more information information about the proposed Police Precept before taking the survey, please read our Police Precept 2018/19 Guide and our Factsheet on Frequently Asked Questions on council tax and the police precept.
+If you need more information information about the proposed Police Precept before taking the survey, please read our Police Precept Consultation 2018-19 Guide and our Factsheet on Frequently Asked Questions on council tax and the police precept.

 Please spare a few moments to read the information which follows and then click underneath the PCC’s message to take the survey.